VzBoT3D/docs/docs/vz235_printed/frame.md

 > {: .highlight }
 >
-> To see the recommended print settings please refere [here](../general/misc-info/print-settings).
+> To see the recommended print settings please refer to the [Print Settings guide](/general/misc-info/print-settings).

 ### Step 1